marcelray/marcelray-portfolio-vue/README.md

 # Portfolio

-Uses ES6 and run-time based libraries (Vue.js, LESS) for portability and ease in development/management.
+Uses ES6 and run-time frameworks (Vue.js, LESS) for portability and ease in development/management.

 ## Features Backlog